awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 To implement logical replication, use the PostgreSQL commands `CREATE PUBLICATION` and `CREATE SUBSCRIPTION`\.

-For this example, table data is replicated from an Aurora PostgreSQL database as the publisher to an RDS for PostgreSQL database as the subscriber\.
+For this example, table data is replicated from an Aurora PostgreSQL database as the publisher to a PostgreSQL database as the subscriber\.
+Note that a subscriber database can be an RDS PostgreSQL database or an Aurora PostgreSQL database\.
+A subscriber can also be an application that uses PosgreSQL logical replication\.
 After the logical replication mechanism is set up, changes on the publisher are continually sent to the subscriber as they occur\.

 To set up logical replication for this example, do the following:

 1. Configure an Aurora PostgreSQL DB cluster as the publisher\.
 To do so, create a new Aurora PostgreSQL DB cluster, as described when configuring the publisher in [Configuring Logical Replication](#AuroraPostgreSQL.Replication.Logical.Configure)\.

 1. Set up the publisher database\.

-Create a table using the following SQL statement on the publisher database\.
+   For example, create a table using the following SQL statement on the publisher database\.

    ```
    CREATE TABLE LogicalReplicationTest (a int PRIMARY KEY);